software-mansion/react-native-reanimated/docs/docs/guides/reanimated-babel-plugin-options.md

 This example will result in an error.
 Let's quickly describe why:

-1. After the functions are created and their worklet factories resolved, `runOnUI` is called.
-This function firstly takes the worklet's data, loads it into the UI thread after some conversion and then schedules an asynchronous execution.
+1. Upon creating the functions and resolving their worklet factories, the `runOnUI` function is called.
+This function first takes the worklet's data, loads it into the UI thread after converting it, and then schedules an execution asynchronously.

-2. During execution, scheduled worklet calls `runOnSomeOtherThread` which does more-or-less the same as `runOnUI`, but targeting SomeOtherThread.
+2. During execution, the worklet scheduled for execution calls `runOnSomeOtherThread`.
+This action mirrors what `runOnUI` does, but targets SomeOtherThread.

-3. This will fail, because `outerWorklet` injected into UI thread was injected without worklet data of `innerWorklet`.
-It's an intentional optimization, since in the past we only had UI and JS threads and there wasn't a need to pass this extraneous data to other threads.
+3. This process fails because the injection of `outerWorklet` into the UI thread occurred without the `innerWorklet` worklet data, therefore it's not available for SomeOtherThread.

+If you enable this option, the system will workletize functions depth-first, avoiding the above-mentioned scenario and ensuring things operate correctly.
+Keep in mind that nesting worklets like in the provided example is only useful in threading.

 ### globals

-List of identifiers (objects) that will not be copied to the UI thread if a worklet needs it.
-Consider this example:
+This is a list of identifiers (objects) that will not be copied to the UI thread if a worklet requires them.
+For instance:

 ```tsx
 const someReference = 5;